DrZoltanFazekas/test/zip-23.md

 ## Specification

-The proposal requires the following changes to the Zilliqa protocol.
+We propose to suspend the operation of the 3 non-DS shards until the launch of new shard based on the Zilliqa 2.0 architecture.
+The implementation of this proposal requires the following changes to the current Zilliqa protocol.

 ### Omitting Shard PoW Submissions